Martin Popoff

 Martin Popoff (born April 28, 1963) is a Canadian music journalist, critic and author.
 He is mainly known for writing about heavy metal music.
-The senior editor and co-founder of Brave Words & Bloody Knuckles, he has written over twenty books that both critically evaluate heavy metal and document its history.
+The senior editor and co-founder of Brave Words & Bloody Knuckles, he has written more than twenty books that both critically evaluate heavy metal and document its history.
 He has been called "heavy metal's most widely recognized journalist" by his publisher.

 Career

 Born in Castlegar, British Columbia, Popoff's interest in heavy metal began as a youth in Trail, British Columbia, in the early 1970s, when bands such as Led Zeppelin and Iron Butterfly were in the collections of the older brothers and cousins of Popoff and his friends.
 Black Sabbath played even heavier music, and became the group his circle of friends thought of as "our band, not the domain of our elders".
-Other heavy rock albums of the era, such as Nazareth's Razamanaz and Kiss' Hotter than Hell, further shaped his emerging musical tastes.
+Other heavy rock albums of the era, such as Nazareth's Razamanaz and Kiss's Hotter than Hell, further shaped his emerging musical tastes.
 Angel City and April Wine were among Popoff's favourite bands as a teenager.

 Of popular music magazines around at the time, Popoff recalls being a regular reader of Circus, Hit Parader, and later, "Kerrang! blew our minds."
 He does not identify any specific writers as being particularly influential on his own writing style, saying "it never registered who wrote what."

-Popoff received a BA in English from the University of Victoria in 1984 and an MBA in marketing at McMaster University in 1987, working for Xerox before co-owning a print brokering company.
+Popoff received a BA degree in English from the University of Victoria in 1984 and an MBA in marketing at McMaster University in 1987, working for Xerox before co-owning a print brokering company.
 For a while in the 1980s, he also played drums in a bar band called Torque.

 In 1993, he released his first book, the independently published Riff Kills Man!: 25 Years of Recorded Hard Rock and Heavy Metal, a collection of 1,942 critical reviews of heavy metal records.
 Shortly after its publication, he co-founded Brave Words & Bloody Knuckles, which released its first issue in 1994.
 He soon returned to his reviews book, releasing a revised and expanded version in 1997 titled The Collector's Guide to Heavy Metal, which almost doubled the original book's number of reviews to 3,650.
 In the book, he identifies three major stages in the early development of heavy metal.
 The first stage, "invention", took place in 1970 with the release of Deep Purple in Rock coinciding with debut albums from Black Sabbath and Uriah Heep.
 Stage two, "re-invention", occurred in 1976 with Judas Priest's Sad Wings of Destiny.
 The third stage, "re-intensification", happened in 1984 with the release of Metallica's Ride the Lightning.
 The 1997 Collector's Guide received positive reviews from critics, with Johnny Walker of Addicted to Noise dubbing the book "the definitive guide to hard rock / heavy metal and its many related sub-genres".